 The only reason for choosing No would be if you encounter an issue after the conversion.
 From my tests, errors would occur only if you did some unusual manipulations of your settings file (see note 2).
 For the majority of users, the conversion should be done seamlessly.

-This being said, if, after the Unicode conversion, you find QAP giving error messages at startup or displaying strange characters in your menu, here is how to revert the conversion and return to the previous version:
+If, after the Unicode conversion, you wish or need to return to the ANSI format, here is how to revert the conversion and return to the previous version:

 - Make sure QAP is closed